ali-rehman-ML/py_ndt_omp/README.md

 ```

 #### Notes
 - **Open3D Compatibility**: Importing `open3d` before `ndt_omp` result in segmentaion fault if your open3d and pcl has different flann versions.
-You alos will not be able to use open3d vozel downsampling and SOR filtering if flann version is mis-matched.
+You will also not be able to use open3d voxel downsampling and SOR filtering if flann version is mis-matched.

 ### Contributing